tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 #include "tensorflow/c/experimental/stream_executor/stream_executor.h"

 void SE_InitPlugin(SE_PlatformRegistrationParams* params, TF_Status* status) {
-   	std::string type = "MyDevice"; // It is device's type, such as GPU, APU, which is visible in python front-end. std::string name = "MyPlatform"; // it is SE platform's name, such as CUDA, ROCM.
+   	std::string type = "MyDevice"; // It is device's type, such as GPU, APU, which is visible in the python front-end. std::string name = "MyPlatform"; // it is SE platform's name, such as CUDA, ROCM.
    	// Sets struct_size to a valid value, and zero initializes other attributes. params->platform->struct_size = SP_PLATFORM_STRUCT_SIZE;